 Reaching People That Hadn’t Been Engaged All Year

 Helping people manage their diabetes appropriately is the first step to living well with a chronic condition.
 That means motivating people to be compliant and regularly schedule their diabetes management appointments—a1c visits, diabetic eye exams, and microalbumin tests—will get them on the path to proper condition management.

-A forward-thinking health plan partnered with Icario to motivate their unengaged commercial and exchange population of diabetic members to complete their critical diabetes management visits.
+A forward-thinking health plan partnered with Icario to motivate their unengaged commercial and exchange population of members diagnosed with diabetes to complete their critical diabetes management visits.
 The main challenge?

 The health plan hadn’t been able to make contact or engage these members all year.

 Reengaging a Hard-to-Reach Population

 Historically, this health plan had been utilizing standard outreach channels like direct mail and phone calls to reach their members.
 This strategy wasn’t yielding results, so they were ready to try something new by leveraging a multi-channel, digital approach for outreach.